el-hult/adventofcode2020/readme.md

 # Reflections on each day

+# Day 23

+In day 23, we need to rearrange a bunch of objects many times, organized in a circular buffer.
+Task two is just a larger version of task 1.

+If we use an array to manage the circular buffer there will be a lot of copying to do, so I instead use a linked list where each node in the list can hold a value and a pointer to the next node.
+I use `dataclass` for this, since `namedtuple` is not mutable.
+Creating the linked list was more expensive than actually running my algorithm, so using a single array holding the next-pointers, (that `ptrs[k-1]` would hold the cup to the right of cup number `k`) would give a significant speedup.
+But the code would be uglier, and I would make mistakes, so it was not my first choice of implementation.
+The dataclass solution was fast enough for now anyways (ca 4 seconds for part 1 and 2 combined).

 # Day 22

 Part one was just a simple implementation of the game of combat.
 It was almost trivial.